pete4abw/tmpwatch/README.md

 THIS RELEASE, 2.13
 ===================
-2024.
-Removal of gnulib functions.
+2024 Removal of gnulib functions.\
-2019.
-Updates the program to include shredding capabilities.
+2019 Updates the program to include shredding capabilities.

 Peter Hyman
 pete@peterhyman.com